 Before applying for a loan, please ensure you are familiar with the OS-HELP loan requirements.

-To apply for a 2017 OS-HELP loan please ensure you must:
+To be eligible for a 2019 OS-HELP loan, you must:

 - be an Australian citizen, permanent humanitarian visa holder or a New Zealand Special Category Visa holder who meets the long-term residency requirements;

 - be enrolled in an undergraduate or a postgraduate program at Griffith University as a Commonwealth Supported Student in a Commonwealth supported place;